Mathnerd314/stroscot/docs/PackageManager.rst

 Release monitoring
 ==================

 Automating package updates requires finding new releases and then testing it.
 For the first part, unfortunately there is no standardized API.
 There is `Anitya <https://fedoraproject.org/wiki/Upstream_release_monitoring>`__, which solves some of this, and also `cuppa <https://github.com/DataDrake/cuppa>`__.
 But both of them work by writing backends/providers for each major hosting site.
+There is also Repology which checks the various distributions for new versions.

 Although the most recently modified / created version is usually the latest release, and hence it is easy to identify, some projects maintain multiple versions, so that newer files might actually be security updates to old versions rather than the latest version.